PyDevices/PyDisplay_cmods/README.md

 # pydisplay_cmods
-MicroPython User C Modules for PyDisplay
+MicroPython User C Modules for pydisplay

 ## WARNING
 This is a work in progress and very much alpha quality.
 Do not use in a production environment.